Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Semi-classical pionless as the approximate ground state of certain nuclei

 The inclusion of exchange interactions induces the isospin ($T=1$) operators to appear \cite{Lynn1993281}, and potentially greatly complicates the effective chiral Lagrangian.
 Fortunately, we are interested here in the liquid limit of this Lagrangian.
-Spinor-interchange contributions are properly obtained by Fierz rearranging first, then imposing the properties of the semi-classical liquid (see Appendix B).
-The appropriate \SchiNLb Lagrangian, and the resulting Dirac equation, are consequently reasonably simple.
-In fact, for the Static$\chi$NL, the contact interactions can be approximated by\footnote{ In this Section, we adopt the shorthand $\big<$ for $\brao$, and $\big>$ for $\keto$. }
+Spinor-interchange contributions are properly obtained by Fierz rearranging before imposing the properties of the semi-classical liquid (see Appendix B).
+The appropriate \SchiNLb Lagrangian, is given by